 Lincoln Christian University's Hargrove School of Adult and Graduate Studies offers associate, bachelor's, and master's degrees in addition to a certification program.
 Lincoln's seminary program offers hybrid degree options where students can take up to two-thirds of a degree or degree specialization online.
 The University is accredited through the Higher Learning Commission of the North Central Association of Colleges and Schools.

-University of Illinois offers online undergraduate degree, graduate degree, certificate and continuing education programs.
+University of Illinois offers online college undergraduate degree, graduate degree, certificate and continuing education programs.
 Some of the university's online courses may require students to take tests on campus or at a local community college, while other courses allow students to take tests online.
 Online lectures may combine several learning methods, including video and text.

 American InterContinental University Online offers accredited online undergraduate and graduate degree programs.
-Online students can choose from associate’s, bachelor’s and master's degree programs in a range of popular fields, including education, business and criminal justice All of the university's online courses utilize the My Unique Student Experience (M.U.S.E.) learning platform.
+Online college students can choose from associate’s, bachelor’s and master's degree programs in a range of popular fields, including education, business and criminal justice All of the university's online courses utilize the My Unique Student Experience (M.U.S.E.) learning platform.

-Saint Francis Medical Center College of Nursing is committed to utilizing a combination technology, classroom and online programs to help students achieve their education goals.
+Saint Francis Medical Center College of Nursing is committed to utilizing a combination technology, classroom and online college programs to help students achieve their education goals.
 All graduate degree programs are conducted online.
 The successful candidate for an online degree requires self-management and self-motivation.
 The college provides access to the resources and training necessary for completing the degree.

 National Louis University offers online accredited degree programs for students who are unable to commit to coming to on-campus classes.
 Students can choose from four online master's degree programs and four online bachelor's degree programs.
 Online students may be able to complete some credits through credit by examination, credit by proficiency or credit by portfolio.